 Impacts of Cyberattacks on Businesses

 Do you know a cyberattack can destroy your entire business overnight?
-In the survey report of 2019, 64% of companies faced web-based attacks, 62% experienced phishing as well as social engineering attacks.
-Around 59% of the companies experienced to have received malicious code and botnets.
-Whereas, 51% of businesses experienced the denial of service attacks.
+In the survey report of 2019, 64% of companies faced web-based attacks, and 62% experienced phishing as well as social engineering attacks.
+Around 59% of the companies experienced malicious code and botnets. whereas 51% of businesses experienced denial of service attacks.
 (Source: TradeReady)

 According to Cybersecurity Ventures, cybercrime damages will cost the world $6 trillion by 2021.
-In fact, 63 cybercriminals who come under the most wanted list of FBI are known to have committed a chain of cybercrimes that had cost people and organizations, billions of dollars.
+In fact, 63 cybercriminals who come under the most wanted list of the FBI are known to have committed a chain of cybercrimes that have cost people and organizations, billions of dollars.

-Cyberattacks have become common and more endangering nowadays, irrespective of the scale or size of the business.
-It is important to have proper security of defense locks but, it is more crucial to know what is the cause of offense.
+Cyberattacks have become more common and more endangering nowadays, irrespective of the scale or size of the business.
+It is important to have proper security for defense locks, but it is more crucial to know what is the cause of the offense.
 The offense could be the existing security loopholes in your enterprise, the unprotected IT infrastructure, and vulnerable employees.
 All these problems can lead to destructive consequences which can compromise your data and can give rise to cybercrimes.

 Types of Cyber Attacks

 Below mentioned are some of the common cyber attacks:-

 Phishing is a social engineering attack that is deployed over internet users with the intention to steal their data including credentials and credit card details.
 It is an identity theft to dupe victims into opening the email and lure them to click on the malicious attachment in the email message.